On This Page

 Nature and Culture

-- Cultural Heritage - Contact the Campground Hosts for a copy of the in-park handout: it provides information for the self-guided nature trail, and about the human and natural history of this lovely place.
+- Cultural Heritage: Contact the gate office for a copy of the in-park handout: it provides information for the self-guided nature trail, and about the human and natural history of this lovely place.

 Activities Available at this Park

 Hikers will enjoy the two distinct topographical areas, upland and flat delta, which have created a great terrain for hiking.
 There is a trail to Upper Canyon, which has beautiful views of the lake.
 There are some rough sections along the 2.5 km trail.
 A self-guiding nature trail has interpretative stops to Margaret Falls.
-The brochure [PDF 237KB] or Campground Hosts (if available) can assist with area information.
+The brochure [PDF] or Campground Hosts (if available) can assist with area information.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.
-Click here for Trail Information.

 Pets on Leash